 4.1 Repair, maintenance, and replacement of sanitary plumbing and drainage

-This exemption enables a range of work relating to the repair, maintenance and replacement of sanitary plumbing or drainage to be done without a building consent - as long as it is carried out by an authorised person.
+Various types of repair, maintenance, and replacement work involving sanitary plumbing or drainage can be carried out without a building consent, provided the work is done by an authorised person.

 What the law says